 Representative within the European Union

-Our representative within the European Union with respect to our obligations under data protection law is Seagull Scientific Europe, Inc. and you can contact our representative by writing to our representative at Paseo de la Castellana, 18, 5 ° A, 28046 Madrid, Spain or by email to [email protected]
+Our representative within the European Union with respect to our obligations under data protection law is Seagull Scientific Europe, LLC, and you can contact our representative by writing to our representative at Paseo de la Castellana, 18, 5 ° A, 28046 Madrid, Spain or by email to [email protected]